v4iv/theleakycauldronblog/src/pages/blog/making-a-marketing-website-using-gatsby-starter-business.md

 This will create a clone of Gatsby Starter Business, with project name you gave earlier.

-## Configuring Gatsby Starter Business
+## Get Started With Gatsby Starter Business

 To configure Gatsby Starter Business open `meta` folder and open `config.js` file.
 Change the required variables and save it.
-And Deploy
+And push it to a new repository in your Github.
+Then from Netlify dashboard create a new site from github for the same repository, and deploy it.

+Once done go to Netlify settings page, and enable Identity, set registration preference and Git Gateway.
+Create a user from the identity tab of Netlify and visit <https://yoursiteaddress/admin/#/> login with your Netlify credentials and you'll be on the admin page.
+Now you can easily edit pages or add new blog articles.